 The key to success is to prepare thoroughly, do your research and organise your experience in good time.
 Places to gain experience could include recording studios, events management companies, schools, music retailers or venues that regularly host musical acts.

 It is also worth considering the voluntary sector for work experience; Careers and Employability offers current students and graduates access to a Virtual Volunteering Bank which provides local opportunities to undertake alongside your studies.
-Similarly you can access these opportunities through the paper-based bank located in the Careers and Employability centre.

 Tips to build experience